federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### AWS S3

-In order to improve the scalability of the system we store all the images ready to be displayed on a S3 Bucket,  easily created from the AWS Dashboard and included in the AWS free tier.
+To improve the scalability of the system we store all the images ready to be displayed on an S3 Bucket,  easily created from the AWS Dashboard and included in the AWS free tier.
 Once the images are loaded, a simple HTTP GET will be enough to download and save the image locally.

 ### Part 3: Python on the Raspberry